How to buy the best shredder

 Cons: Avoid these shredders if you want something you can easily pop away in the cupboard after use.
 As with a lot of household products, the bigger they come the more they cost.

-Other shredder features to consider
+Shredder features to consider

 As well as size, price and cutting type, there are plenty of other aspects that you need to consider when purchasing a paper shredder.
 We’ve rounded up the features to look out for when you go shredder shopping: